How does Rest Less make money

 If you’re not sure that big, chaotic cities are for you, there’s a good chance that Ho Chi Minh City will convert you – and you’ll leave feeling energised and enthused, not exhausted!

-You can learn about Saigon’s past at the city’s many fascinating historical and cultural attractions, admire ornate temples and pagodas, browse lively food markets, and enjoy what’s said to be the best food in all of Vietnam.
+You can learn about Saigon’s past at the city’s many fascinating historical and cultural attractions, admire ornate temples and pagodas, browse lively food markets, and enjoy what’s often touted as best food in all of Vietnam.

 8. Temples of Angkor

-The enormous Angkor complex was the seat of the Khmer Empire from the 9th to 15th centuries, and today, it’s home to one of the Ancient Seven Wonders of The World.
-There are 72 temples to explore here, from the overgrown Ta Prohm to the atmospheric Ta Nei.
+The enormous Angkor complex was the seat of the Khmer Empire from the 9th to 15th centuries, and today, it’s one of the most fascinating and picturesque tourist sites in the world.
+There are 72 temples to explore, from the overgrown Ta Prohm to the atmospheric Ta Nei.

 But of course, the jewel in the crown is Angkor Wat.
 This vast temple is the largest religious monument in the world, and because it was never abandoned, it’s also the best preserved of all the Angkor temples.